sjelin/FluidJS/README.md

 template works so that in can update the product dynamically instead of having to re-run the template from scratch.
 Additionally, the templating language for Fluid.js needs to be able to express concepts like Child Views instead of just raw HTML injections.
-Finally, Fuild.js needs to have explicit and limited syntax in its templating language so that content can be quickly understood and updated.
+Finally, Fluid.js needs to have explicit and limited syntax in its templating language so that content can be quickly understood and updated.

-In that vain, there are four ways to inject values/views in Fluid.js' templating language:
+In that vein, there are four ways to inject values/views in Fluid.js' templating language:

 1.	`<tag attr={{varName}}>`